unsw-restech/unsw-restech.github.io/docs/help_support/faq.md

 - How long has the job been waiting in the queue?
 Always a positive contribution to priority, but increases linearly with the amount of time your job has been waiting in the queue.
 Note that throttling policies will prevent some jobs from being considered for scheduling, in which case their clock does not start ticking until that throttling constraint is lifted.

 #### What happens if my job uses more memory than I requested?
 The job will be killed by the scheduler.
 You will get a message to that effect if you have any types of notification enabled (logs, emails).
+If this happens you should increase the amount of memory that your job requests and resubmit your job.

 #### What happens if my job is still running when it reaches the end of the time that I have requested?
 When your job hits its [Walltime](glossary#walltime) it is automatically terminated by the scheduler.